-There is also a Norwegian social value called Janteloven, which can be difficult for expats to understand.
-It is similar to conformity and equality between all people.
+Much of Norwegian life can be understood by a social value called Janteloven, similar to conformity and equality between all people.
 As a result, it is still considered inappropriate for people to flaunt their wealth, achievements or career status.
-This is slowly changing, as oil wealth and access to the world market are altering people’s views.

 Expats may also discover that Norwegians are not outwardly social and are unlikely to greet in shops, in the street or even in social settings until they know someone.
 Extroverted expats should use their skills to get to know people.
 Work is a good place to socialise and meet others, but new arrivals should not be surprised if they are the only ones who want to socialise after work.
 Norwegians put a high priority on spending time with their families and are likely to go home straight after work.